Photographer Rob Greer

 Please let me know if you'd like to see a long list of less recognizable clients.
 Because those folks are really important to me too.

-My words and my photography have been featured in The New York Times, People, US Weekly Magazine, USA Today, Entertainment Tonight, TV Guide, the Knot Southern California Magazine, Brides, Rangefinder Magazine, Shutterbug Magazine, the Huffington Post, Perez Hilton, The Advocate, Out Magazine, the Daily Mail (UK), Disney's Fairy Tale Weddings.
+My words and my photography have been featured in The New York Times, People, US Weekly Magazine, USA Today, Entertainment Tonight, TV Guide, the Knot Southern California Magazine, Brides, Rangefinder Magazine, Shutterbug Magazine, the Huffington Post, Perez Hilton, The Advocate, Out Magazine, the Daily Mail (UK), The Hollywood Reporter, Variety, Deadline Hollywood, Professional Photographer Magazine, and Disney's Fairy Tale Weddings.

 I'm also currently in the running to work for several made-up publications including Better with Bacon Magazine, Eating with Ewoks, Zombie Apocalypse Digest, and the Photographers-With-Super-Long-Bios Gazette.